linrunner/tlp-doc/faq/battery.rst

 -----------------------
 .. include:: ../include/battery-care-explain.rst

+.. _faq-battery-charge-control:

 .. rubric:: How does it work?

-The process of battery charging is not directly controlled by TLP, but by the embedded controller (EC) of your laptop.
+The process of battery charging is not managed by TLP, but by system firmware running on the laptop's embedded controller (EC).
 This makes the process work even when the laptop is switched off or no operating system is running.
 The contribution of TLP is to write the threshold values into the corresponding control registers of the EC using a hardware specific kernel driver.

 The charging process is determined by the charge thresholds: